Mayank16092003/bridgeLabz__2113000007/README.md

 We also learned about java class and objects.

 On 31-01-2025 and 01-02-2025
-Learned about java constructos, instance variables and access modifiers.Following were key points:
+Learned about java constructors, instance variables and access modifiers.Following were key points:
 1.Key features of constructors.
 2.Constructor overloading.
 3.Access Modifiers in java
 4.Instance vs class variables

+On 03-02-2025
+Learned about this keyword, general uses of "this " keyword,static keyword, its definition, key features, scope of static variables and advantages of static keyword.
+Also learned about limitations of static keyword.
+Also learning of the day includes about finl keyword, instance of operator, its use cases and comparison between this, final, static and instance of keywords.